Sociological theory: Symbolic interactionism

-Symbolic interaction—often associated with interactionism, phenomenological sociology, dramaturgy, and interpretivism—is a sociological approach that places emphasis on subjective meanings and, usually through analysis, on the empirical unfolding of social processes.
-Such processes are believed to rely on individuals and their actions, which is ultimately necessary for society to progress.
+Symbolic interaction—often associated with interactionism, phenomenological sociology, dramaturgy (sociology), and interpretivism—is a sociological approach that places emphasis on subjective meanings and, usually through analysis, on the empirical unfolding of social processes.
+Such processes are believed to rely on individuals and their actions, which is ultimately necessary for society to exists.
 This phenomenon was first theorized by George Herbert Mead who described it as the outcome of collaborative joint action.

 The approach focuses on creating a theoretical framework that observes society as the product of everyday interactions of individuals.
 In other words, society in its most basic form is nothing more than the shared reality constructed by individuals as they interact with one another.
 In this sense, individuals interact within countless situations through symbolic interpretations of their given reality, whereby society is a complex, ever-changing mosaic of subjective meanings.
 Some critics of this approach argue that it focuses only on ostensible characteristics of social situations while disregarding the effects of culture, race, or gender (i.e. social-historical structures).

-Important sociologists traditionally associated with this approach include George Herbert Mead, Erving Goffman, George Homans, and Peter Blau.
+Important sociologists traditionally associated with this approach include George Herbert Mead, Herbert Blumer, and Erving Goffman.
 New contributions to the perspective, meanwhile, include those of Howard Becker, Gary Alan Fine, David Altheide, Robert Prus, Peter M. Hall, David R. Maines, as well as others.
 It is also in this tradition that the radical-empirical approach of ethnomethodology emerged from the work of Harold Garfinkel.